sidbhanushali/sidbhanushali/README.md

 # Siddharth Bhanushali

-Hey Everyone!👋🏽 My name is Siddharth Bhanushali, you can call me Sid if you like! and I am currently full stack developer and a class of 2020 grad in Information Systems from San Francisco State university.
+Hey Everyone!👋🏽 My name is Siddharth Bhanushali, you can call me Sid if you like! and I am currently full stack developer and a class of 2020 grad in Information Systems from San Francisco State University.
 I have experience writing programs in python as well as  developing and delpoying full stack applications with various web technologies.
 I'm a lifelong learner at heart and love finding out the most efficient way to solve problems at hand.

 ## Work